-University of Massachusetts at Amherst WSWG Notes 54 (10 Jan 1994) and 55 (14 Aug 1994)
+A Taeko Brooks 白妙子 University of Massachusetts at Amherst WSWG Notes 54 (10 Jan 1994) and 55 (14 Aug 1994)

 Abstract.
-The only place in the Analects where an alternate version of a Confucius saying is quoted is LY 9:7, following 9:6.
+The only place in the Analects where alternate versions of Confucius sayings are quoted is LY 9:7, following 9:6.
 The two sayings read this way:

-- LY 9:6.
+• LY 9:6.
 The Grand Steward asked Dž-gùng, Your master is a Sage, is he not?
 Why then does he have these many skills?
 Dž-gùng said, Surely Heaven will grant him to be a Sage; he also has these many skills.
 The Master heard of it, and said, Does the Grand Steward perhaps know me?
 When I was young, I was poor, so I became skilled in many mean matters.
 Does a gentleman have so many of them?
-He does not. - LY 9:7.
+He does not.

+• LY 9:7.
 Láu 牢 says that the Master said, I was not given a chance 不試, therefore I have all these accomplishments.

-The difference is that Láu's version does not mention Confucius's poverty; it suggests rather that a lack of opportunity was the problem.
-Wherever the truth may lie, the chief interest of LY 9:7 is that it presents an alternate version of a sentence in LY 9:6.
-I here explore the implications for the way Confucius's sayings were remembered.
+There are differences: Láu's version does not mention Confucius's poverty; it suggests rather that a lack of opportunity was the problem.1 It may perhaps be a softer version.
+I here explore the implications for the way Confucius's sayings were preserved.

 Context.
-In 9:8, Confucius denies that he possesses wisdom, but will take up a topic raised by a commoner (it is paired 2 with the corrective 9:11, where Yén Hwén praises Confucius's vast knowledge).
-9:12 is an imagined death scene, emphasizing Confucius's lack of lifetime accomplishment.
-The early hardship of 9:6-7 is thus supported by the later hardship portrayed in the subsequent material.
-Also compatible is 9:2, originally the first saying in the chapter,3 where Confucius rejects his inherited role as a warrior by ridiculing the warrior's basic skills: archery and chariot driving.
+Confucius in LY 9:8 modestly denies that he possesses wisdom, but will take up a topic raised by a commoner; it is paired2 with the corrective 9:11, where Yén Hwéi praises his vast knowledge.
+The imagined death scene of 9:12 emphasizes Confucius' lack of lifetime accomplishment.
+The early hardship of 9:6 is supported by this later hardship.
+In LY 9:2, originally the first saying in the chapter,3 Confucius rejects his inherited role as a warrior by ridiculing the warrior's basic skills: archery and chariot driving.
+The tale of his difficulties in Chýn and Tsài implies indifferent military skills.
+Confucius thus made his mark otherwise than in his inherited role.

 Name.
 Láu 牢 ("animal pen") is unknown.
-That name is not mentioned in the Dzwŏ Jwàn (04c), the Mencius (late 04c to mid 03c), or the KZJY 38 disciple list (core, mid 04c).
-There is no reason to link Láu with the Chín Jāng 琴張, who is rebuked by "Confucius" in DJ 10/20:4, or to the Dž-láu of JZ 25:7, glossed by some as Chín Jāng, about whom in any case the story gives no information.
-The Analects commentator Jỳng Sywán (127-200) calls him Dž-láu 子牢, and gives no surname.
+That name is not mentioned in the Dzwŏ Jwàn (04c), the Mencius (late 04c to mid 03c), or the KZJY 38 disciple list (core, mid 04c).4 There is no reason to link Láu with the Chín Jāng 琴張, who is rebuked by "Confucius" in DJ 10/20:4, or to the Dž-láu of JZ 25:7, glossed by some as Chín Jāng, about whom in any case the story gives no information.5 The Analects commentator Jvng Sywán (127-200) calls him Dž-láu 子牢, and gives no surname.
 Láu seems to be a member of the Confucius circle whose details had been forgotten.